-Employee Handbook

-Reviewed on 3/20/2020

-Policy Title: Confidentiality Policy
+History Creation Date: 06/01/2018 Revision Date: 03/20/2020 Policy Title: Confidentiality Policy

 Responsible Office: CFO; Human Resources Office

 Policy Owner: Human Resources Office

 Revision Date: 07/2017

 The Confidentiality Policy was established to protect Faculty Members, Staff Members and Students against a breach of privacy and/or confidentiality.
 Implementation of this policy is the responsibility of the individual supervisor with guidance from the Human Resources Office.